 - Must complete and submit a Cayuga Admission Application and an OTA program application, including official transcripts.

-- Two professional references are required by the March 1 deadline.
+- Two professional references are required as part of the completed application and must be submitted by the April 15 application deadline.

 - Applicants not accepted must reapply to be considered for admission the following year.